Latitude horizontal or vertical? Definition & Important Latitudes

 Longitude is an imaginary circle running vertically from the North Pole to the South Pole.

-They specify the east-west position of a point on the earth’s surface.
-Longitude is also called Meridian.
-It is from this word ‘meridian’ that we use the words anti-meridian (a.m.) which means ‘before noon‘ and post meridian (p.m.) which means ‘afternoon‘.
+They specify the east-west position of a point on the Earth’s surface.
+Longitude is also called the Meridian.
+It is from this word ‘meridian’ that we use the words anti-meridian (a.m.), which means ‘before noon‘, and post meridian (p.m.), which means ‘afternoon‘.

-We measure longitude in the unit degree (o).
+We measure longitude in units of degrees (o).

 Prime Meridian / Greenwich Meridian